Chapter 6 : December 31st, 1995 – Sixth Year

 Tobias met the gaze levelly, now becoming increasingly aware of what was being asked.
 He didn’t know whether or not to run.
 The irritation he’d felt at Summerby being about to ask Tanith to dance earlier was now promptly forgotten.

-And why shouldn’t
+And why shouldn’t he forget it?

 “I’ve dealt with it.
 Teenage infatuation,” he said calmly, grinning.
 “Being a man in the wizarding world now, I think I’m entitled to be able to dismiss my vague attractions of the past and… move on.”